chuanqisun/htmaa-2025/src/posts/final-project/index.md

 **What questions were answered?**

-- Technical: can a single ESP32 C3 handle audio input, output, and BLE/WiFi networking simultaneously?
-The answer is yes, but barely.
+- Technical: can a single Xiao ESP32 C3 handle audio input, output, and BLE/WiFi networking simultaneously?
+Probably not.
+Audio input and ouput were mutually exclusive due to scheduling issues.
 The final firmware used 95% of program storage, really pushing the limit.
+Xiao ESP32 S3 Sense would be a better choice.
 - Aesthetic: does retro interface speak to today's users?
 I believe so.
 Several people left positive comments about the overall look and feel.
 - Business: is it viable to sell a device like this on Kickstarter?
 No. The marginal production cost of the prototype is more than 150 USD.
 I doubt it can be priced competitively against generic voice AI devices that are already capable of simulating D&D games.
 - Philosophical: what is embodiment for AI?
 How would humans relate?
 A box with phone jacks and LED lights seem to have evoked imagination and curiosity in players.
 What else can be the body for AI?